Jorge Rafael Videla: Economic policy

-Argentine dictator Jorge Rafael Videla at the opening of 1976's "Exposición Rural" in Palermo, Buenos Aires.
+Videla at the opening of 1976's "Exposición Rural" in Palermo, Buenos Aires.

 As Argentina's new president, Videla faced a collapsing economy racked by soaring inflation.
 He largely left economic policies in the hands of Minister José Alfredo Martínez de Hoz, who adopted a free trade and deregulatory economic policy.

 Martínez de Hoz took measures to restore economic growth, reversing Peronism in favour of a free market economy.
 Inflation rate decreased somewhat, but remained still high.

 He enjoyed the personal friendship of David Rockefeller, who facilitated Chase Manhattan Bank and International Monetary Fund loans of nearly US$1 billion after his arrival.

 He eliminated all price controls and the exchange controls regime.
 The black market and shortages disappeared.

 He freed exports (removed existing prohibitions and quotas and export taxes were repealed) and imports (removed existing prohibitions, quotas, and licenses and gradually reduced import tariffs).

 During his tenure, the foreign debt increased fourfold, and disparities between the upper and lower classes became much more pronounced.
 The period ended in a tenfold devaluation and one of the worst financial crises in Argentine history.